KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---

 #### 📦 java/ch/epfl/cs107/play/game/superpacman/graphics
+     For graphics specific to the game, nothing existed, so we created this new package

 <a id="Arcade"></a>
 > **(Class) [Arcade.java](java/ch/epfl/cs107/play/game/superpacman/graphics/Arcade.java)** - implements Graphics.java, Acoustics.java
 > Acts as Menu background and game screen overlay.
 Gets also access to window keyboard to move joystick depending on user input.